Please wait while the search results are loading...

 However, the combination of ride sharing systems like Uber and autonomous vehicles capable of driving themselves will have very profound effects on automobile manufacturing, usage, sales and ownership patterns.
 At least in dense urban environments, the result is very likely to be a large proportion of individuals who opt to use shared vehicles rather than user-owned cars.

 Surveys show that many young adults have little interest in owning a car of their own, which is vastly different from the attitude that was held by previous generations.
+Also, the percentage of teenagers with drivers’ licenses has dropped significantly in recent years, due to factors that include rising costs of driving and very expensive automobile insurance.
 Major automobile makers, when looking to the future, talk in terms of delivering “mobility services” as much as automobiles, while they consider the looming effects of car-sharing and ride-on-demand services.

 Car safety has made dramatic progress in recent years, mainly by adopting technologies such as backup cameras, anti-skid, advanced brakes and collision avoidance systems.
 Now, all major car makers are heavily invested in technologies that will enable cars to largely drive and monitor themselves.